 But this time, characters who appear early on end up being revealed later as being more important and NOT just stand-alone unlike in the original PM64.
 Let’s see:

-- Chapter 1: Hooktail is introduced, and later revealed to be one of three dragons in the Shadow Queen’s employ.
+- Chapter 1: In addition to Ms. Mowz (who later becomes an optional party member) being introduced, Hooktail is the chapter boss, who is later revealed to be one of three dragons in the Shadow Queen’s employ.

 - Chapter 2: The Shadow Sirens are introduced and return multiple times later on in the story.
 Also, the X-Nauts and Lord Crump (and by extension Magnus von Grapple) are formally introduced as enemies, and return later in Chapters 5 and 7.